amazon-contributing/aurora-dsql-benchbase-benchmarking/README.md

 ### Have a DSQL Cluster ready

-If you haven’t done it already, go ahead and create a cluster to use for the TPC-C benchmarking following this guide [LINK to creating clusters]
+If you haven’t done it already, go ahead and create a cluster to use for the TPC-C benchmarking following this [guide](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/programming-with-cli-crud.html) or using the [AWS console](https://console.aws.amazon.com/dsql).

 ## Quickstart